 The Charter School currently leases its office equipment, which are comprised of copiers and a postage meter.
-The lease's commencement date was on December 20, 2018 and expires in 2023.
+The lease's commencement date was on December 20, 2018 and expired in 2023.
 The Charter School's incremental borrowing rate of 3.29% is used for interest rate calculation.
-The future minimum rental payments required under non-cancellable lease agreements as of August 31, 2022, are as follows:
+There were no future minimum rental payments required under non-cancellable lease agreements as of August 31, 2023.